What is Ontario Community Changemakers?

 Are You Eligible?

-Must be 19-35 years old at the time application.
+Must be 19 years or over at the time of application.

 Preference will be given to those who can attend all three days of the Studio.*